 Obviously you can decide who has permission to see your own stuff: an individual, a group, or everyone.

-In real terms, the Object Network can be implemented by a small chunk of open source C code - to be called Onex - that can run on, say, your IoT devices: sensors, actuators and user interface boxes, or on your mobile, PC or Raspberry Pi.
+In real terms, the Object Network is being implemented by an open source app - called Onex - that can run on your mobile, on IoT devices, on a PC or a Raspberry Pi.

-This code provides a simple data notification layer that runs over device storage and networking.
-This realises what you see in the diagrams above: linked interacting objects at the end of UIDs.
+This code realises what you see in the diagrams above: linked interacting objects at the end of UIDs.
+It provides a simple data notification layer that runs over device storage and networking.
 If you squint, you could get away with calling it an operating system.

 An Object Network user interface (perhaps showing basic 2D graphics or complex 3D) will let you explore and interact with the network of objects; to see the current state of any object, view sensor values, adjust lights and chat with or play games with other users.
 You will be able to create new objects and copy-paste their UIDs to link them up - from objects in the home to ones across the planet.